-A few years ago when Hermès renovated its NYC flagship it decided to exile its men’s shop across the street to its very own stand alone shop.
+A few years ago when Hermès renovated its NYC flagship it decided to exile its men’s shop across the street to its very own stand-alone shop.
 This resulted in a first for the storied French luxury brand, the world’s only Hermès men’s shop.
-Not only is it exclusively menswear, the shop also boasts one of the most lust worthy bespoke programs ever imagined.
-It’s like a French Savile Row, except the work rooms aren’t downstairs, they’re in Paris.
+Not only is it exclusively menswear, but the shop also boasts one of the most lust-worthy bespoke programs ever imagined.
+It’s like a French Savile Row, except the workrooms aren’t downstairs, they’re in Paris.

 When making a bespoke suit, you can choose to line the jacket with the iconic Hermès silk scarves.
 This process requires going across the street to the Hermès women’s shop to select and purchase the four scarves that it will take to finish the jacket.
 These scarves are then shipping off to France where the suits are made.
 This obviously adds significantly to the price of the suit, but if you are getting a bespoke suit made at Hermès this is likely of little concern.

 The custom shirt program is extensive all of the custom shirts are made in France.
-Hermès offers a massive selection of collars, cuffs and fabrics, all cut to your exact measurements.
-There is also an option for a especially design monogram or cipher should you want to take the personalization further.
-Hermès can make almost anything into a custom monograph: family crest, initials or whatever else you could desire.
+Hermès offers a massive selection of collars, cuffs, and fabrics, all cut to your exact measurements.
+There is also an option for an especially design monogram or cipher should you want to take the personalization further.
+Hermès can make almost anything into a custom monograph: family crest, initials, or whatever else you could desire.
 Apparently, there are some limits to this, profanity being one indulgence in which Hermès must abstain.

 Another option is the custom cashmere program, where you can basically design your own sweater.
 The whole idea at Hermès is to make people the product they want, within reason of course.
 The way I understand it, the custom program is highly flexible and accommodating – so long as money is not an issue and you have a healthy amount of patience.
 In this case, it is very apparent that good things do come to those who wait.